JamesMClarke/AXECC/README.md

-# Security and Privacy of Accessible Web Extensions
+# AXECC: Benchmarking the Privacy and Accessibility Impact of Browser Extensions

-This repo downloads, unpacks, and analyses web extensions looking at their security and privacy.
+This repo downloads, unpacks, and analyses web extensions looking at their security, privacy, and accessibility.

+* TODO Add paper link
+* TODO ADD dataset link

 ## Installation